justinjrussell/javascript-best-practices-modules-demo/README.md

 The Demo starts with a non-module application, then breaks down that application into each type of Module.

-Demos can be ran by opening the *index.html* in the browser
+Demos can be ran by opening the *index.html* in the browser.

 To run the CommonJS Demo you will need to do the following: